wechuli/python-deepdive/Part 1/Section 08 - Tuples as Data Records/notes.md

 - The return value of the call to namedtuple will be a class

 We need to assign that class to a variable name in our code so we can use it to construct instances.
 In general, we use the same name as the name of the class that was generated.
 Since namedtuple generated classes that inherit from tuple, its objects are also immutable.

+The `namedtuple` function does not provide us a  way to define default values for each field.